mosip/mosip-helm/charts/regproc-receiver/README.md

 $ helm install my-release mosip/regproc-receiver
 ```
 ## Persistence
-Static proivisioning of the landing folder has been done as the folder should not get deleted and must be accessible on restart of the pods/cluster.
-The annotation `"helm.sh/resource-policy": keep` has been applied in `pv.yaml` to make sure helm does not delete PV.
-This is required as packet servers PVC would be bound to this PV.
+Static provisioning of the landing folder has been done as the folder should not get deleted and must be accessible on restart of the pods/cluster.
+The annotation `"helm.sh/resource-policy": keep` has been applied in `pv.yaml` and `pvc.yaml` to make sure helm does not delete PV and PVC.
+This is required as packet server would use the same PVC.

 ## Prerequisites